 There is no reason why a cooperative of drivers in a small town cannot build an app to help them beat Uber locally.
 But there is also no good reason to believe that this local cooperative can actually build a self-driving car: this requires massive investment and a dedicated infrastructure to harvest and analyse all of the data.
 One can, of course, also create data ownership cooperatives, but it’s unlikely they will scale to a point of competing with Google or Amazon.

 A similar skepticism was expressed by MIT researchers, Chelsea Barabas, Heha Narula and Ethan Zuckerman based on their study of efforts to develop decentralized social networks as competitors to Facebook and other dominant platforms.
 In an article entitled Decentralized Social Networks Sound Great.
-Too Bad They’ll Never Work, they discussed the challenges faced by social network upstarts:
+Too Bad They’ll Never Work, they discuss the challenges faced by social network upstarts:

 The three of us investigated several of these most promising efforts to “re-decentralize” the web, to better understand their potential to shake up the dominance of Facebook, Google, and Twitter.
 The projects we examined are pursuing deeply exciting new ideas.
 However, we doubt that decentralized systems alone will address the threats to free expression caused by today’s mega-platforms, for several key reasons.